chentoast/blog/_posts/2019-02-04-VariationalInference1.md

 $$p(\theta \vert D) = \frac{p(D \vert \theta)p(\theta)}{p(D)} $$

 The term in the denominator is often referred to as the marginal likelihood, or the evidence, and is what causes inference to be intractable.
-This is because to calculate \\(p(D) \\), we have to integrate over all of our parameters:  \\(p(D) = \int_{\theta \in \Theta} p(D \vert \theta)p(\theta) \\).
-Now if \\(\theta \\) is one dimensional this could work, but as the dimensionality of our parameter space increases, the computational power needed also increases exponentially, making this an unfeasible numerical computation.
+This is because to calculate \\(p(D) \\), we have to integrate over the space of all parameters:  \\(p(D) = \int_{\theta \in \Theta} p(D \vert \theta)p(\theta) \\).
+Now if \\(\theta \\) is one dimensional this could work, but as the dimensionality of our parameter space increases, the number of computations needed also increases exponentially, making this an unfeasible numerical computation.

 Variational Inference, or VI, belongs to a class of inference algorithms referred to as approximate inference, which is designed to get around this problem in a different way from MCMC.
-The idea is that instead of drawing samples from the exact posterior, such as MCMC, you trade off a little bit of bias in exchange for computational tractability.
-As such, these approximate inference methods transform inference from a sampling problem, to an optimization problem, which is typically much more tractable and easier to deal with.
-VI is just one of the approximate sampling algorithms, but it has been the one that has seen the most success and has been the most widely adopted.
+The idea is that instead of drawing samples from the exact posterior, such as MCMC, you instead approximate the posterior, trading off a little bit of bias in exchange for computational tractability.
+As such, these approximate inference methods transform inference from a sampling problem into an optimization problem, which is typically much more tractable and easier to deal with.
+VI is just one of the approximate inference algorithms, but it has been the one that has seen the most success and has been the most widely adopted.

 ## Statement of the objective <a name="objective"></a>